mohllal/notes/course-object-oriented-design.md

 - State machine diagram (state chart) describes how a single object changes its state over its lifetime.
 - State machine diagram contains rectangles with rounded corners which represent different states that the object can live in and the transition between one to the other and what causes it.
 - Activity diagrams are the closest thing to the classic flowchart diagrams and they detail the steps and decisions that can occur as you flow through part of the system.

+### Section 8: Object-Oriented Design Patterns

+- Design patterns are well-tested solutions or best practices to common problems and issues we run into in software development.
+- Design patterns can be splitted into three groups: creational, structural, and behavioral.
+- Singleton design pattern is used to ensure that only one object of a specific class can be instantiated.
+- Memento design pattern is used to handle the ***undo*** behavior in an object without violating encapsulation.
+- In the memento pattern, the originator object is the object that needs to be able to revert back to any previous state at any time.
+- In the memento pattern, the catetaker object is the object that deals with when and why the originator needs to save its state or to revert back to a previous state.
+- In the memento pattern, the memento object is the object that saves the important parts of the originator object that needs to be returned to a particular state.